Soumalyakarak/MTPSC/README.md

 ---

-**Note**: This proxy server is designed for development and testing purposes.
-For production use, additional security measures, authentication, and HTTPS support would be recommended.
+**Note**: This code can only be run in Linux Machine.
+Please disable your browser cache.